Reconnecting the SCI Community with

 Able Bodied Experiences for ALL

-Provide able bodied experiences to those that may have lost it due to a Spinal Cord Injury (SCI).
+Provide able bodied experiences to those that have lost it.

 Wojtek was injured in a road bike accident in 2015 and became a complete T5 paraplegic.
 He tried handcycling, but never ventured beyond his local bike path on rides no longer than 10 miles.
 In March 2020 he and his son built a new electric assist handcycle with a direct drive motor that enabled him to enjoy road biking in its full glory.
 Wojtek started biking up 3,000+ foot climbs with his son and 50+ mile rides with his wife and his old road bike friends.
 He biked over 2,000 miles and climbed over 100,000 feet in the remaining 9 months of 2020.
 Electric assist handcycling is the first activity Wojtek has done where he feels truly able bodied, a feeling he wants to share with the rest of the SCI community.